 Take the time to add a few key additions such as:

 If you are unsure about how to go about this task there are a ton of How-to’s with information located right on the worldwide web; Google is your friend use it.

 Write a unique tagline Don’t be the blogger with “just another ordinary site”.
-Take the time to explain what your blog is about and why it is unique in “Tagline” The tagline is very important as it will always appear beside your title in a Google online search and in the browser title bar.
+Take the time to explain what your blog is about and why it is unique in “Tagline” The tagline is very important as it will always seem beside your title in a Google online search and in the browser title bar.

 Invest in a quality camera that fits your budget.
-In all honesty you do not need to start out with a DLSR camera, you can find a quality digital camera for about 300+ at the beginning, that will take fabulous photos and not cause you to be house-poor.
+In all honesty, you do not need to start out with a DSLR camera, you can find a quality digital camera for about 300+ at the beginning, that will take fabulous photos and not cause you to be house-poor.
 Don’t be the blogger that uses a smartphone to take pictures, and expect to compete with more seasoned bloggers.

 Learn how to take quality photos

 - Invest your free time in looking at photos on FOODGAWKER, Fridgg, and other online food magazines to see different styles and proper photo composition.
 Be creative with this task and show your own personality in your food styling.

 - Use a style unique to you, don’t be the blogger who copies everyone’s style.
 What may work for me or others, may not work for you.